-Desc ription of the Works:

-BID To :

-Add ress :

-conf e offer to execute the Works described above and remedy any defects there ormity with the conditions of Contract, specification, drawings, Bill of Quan Addenda for the sum(s) of
+1. We offer to execute the Works described above and remedy any defects therein in conformity with the conditions of Contract, specification, drawings, Bill of Quantities and Addenda for the sum(s) of

-()

-2. We undertake, if our Bid is accepted, to commence the Works as soon reason-ably possible after the receipt of the Engineer's notice to commence to com-plete the whole of the Works comprised in the Contract within the stated in the document. , and

-3. We agree to abide by this Bid for the period of days from the date for receiving the same, and it shall remain binding upon us and may be accept at any time before the expiration of that period.

-4. Unless and until a formal Agreement is prepared and executed this Bid, togowith your written acceptance thereof, shall constitute a binding conbetween us.

-5. We understand that you are not bound to accept the lowest or any tender may receive. · you
+- 2. We undertake, if our Bid is accepted, to commence the Works as soon as is reason-ably possible after the receipt of the Engineer's notice to commence, and to com-plete the whole of the Works comprised in the Contract within the time stated in the document. - 3.
+We agree to abide by this Bid for the period of days from the date fixed for receiving the same, and it shall remain binding upon us and may be accepted at any time before the expiration of that period. - 4.
+Unless and until a formal Agreement is prepared and executed this Bid, together with your written acceptance thereof, shall constitute a binding contract between us. - 5.
+We understand that you are not bound to accept the lowest or any tender you may receive.

-Dated this day of 20

-Signature in the capacity of

-duly authorized to sign bids for and on behalf of

-(in block capitals or typed)